ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI15|

-An Extracted Ion Chromatogram is a graph of Intensity vs. RT for a certain m/z range.
+An Extracted Ion Chromatogram is a graph of Intensity vs. retention time for a certain m/z range.
 EIC window displays the EIC for every group/compound selected or m/z range provided.
 The group name and/or the m/z range is displayed at the top.
 Following are the different menu options on top of the EIC window:

-   * |zoom out| *Zoom Out*: The EIC is initially zoomed-in to display the region near the expected RT of a group.
-This button will zoom out and display the whole RT range for the selected m/z range.
-User may zoom into a region by right dragging the mouse over it.
-Left-dragging will zoom-out.
+   * |zoom out| *Zoom Out*: The EIC is initially zoomed-in to display the region near the expected retention time of a group.
+This button will zoom out and display the whole retention time range for the selected m/z range.
+Users may zoom in to a region by right dragging the mouse over it.
+Left-dragging will zoom out.

    * |copy group info to clipboard| *Copy Group Information to Clipboard*: On clicking this button, group information is copied to the clipboard with every row representing a different sample.

-   * |bookmark as good group| *Bookmark as Good Group*: User can manually curate a group as 'good' and store it in the bookmark table using this button.
+   * |bookmark as good group| *Bookmark as Good Group*: Users can manually curate a group as 'good' and store it in the bookmark table using this button.
 (Manual curation of groups has been covered `here <https://github.com/ElucidataInc/ElMaven/wiki/Introduction-to-ElMaven-UI>`_)

 |UI16|